dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 data CoTotalF k = CoTotal (Int, k)
 ```
-and provide the `Functor` instances:
+and we can easily make the corresponding `Functor` instances:
 ```haskell
 instance Functor CoAddF where
   fmap f (CoAdd a) = CoAdd (fmap (fmap f) a)